Benjamin Carrigan

-Benjamin Carrigan (born 25 July 1998), is an Australian professional footballer who plays as a defender for National Premier Leagues Victoria club Melbourne Knights.
+Benjamin Carrigan (born 25 July 1998), is an Australian professional footballer who plays as a defender for Victorian State League club Altona East Phoenix.

 Club career

 Melbourne Victory

 On 8 May 2019, he made his professional debut against Daegu FC in the 2019 AFC Champions League, starting the game before being replaced by Aaron Anderson in the 85th minute in an eventual 4–0 loss.
 Following the conclusion of 2019–20 A-League season, Carrigan was released from the club.

 Bentleigh Greens SC

 On 9 December 2020, Benjamin Carrigan join Bentleigh Greens for the NPL Victoria 2021 season.